At the start of autumn, I posted Fall Strategies For Nutrition and Fitness, where I outlined my seasonal approach to a low-carb/paleo diet.

 - No Fruit Except Berries - Fruit is not in season.
 Wait until spring.

-- Cold Weather Exposure – Cold weather means cold weather training.
-It’ll toughen you up and may lose some more fat.
+- Cold Weather Exposure - Cold weather means cold weather training.
+It’ll toughen you up and you may lose some more fat.

-- Daily Intermittent Fasting – I am going to use the Leangains 16 hour daily fast method.
-In the fall, I did about 3 each week.
+- Daily Intermittent Fasting - I am going to use the Leangains 16 hour daily fast method.
+In the fall, I did about three each week.
 For winter, my goal is to do it daily.
 I’ll also be supplementing with BCAA.

 My primary goal for winter is fat loss.
 If I am to hit Level 3 Leanness in 2011, it is most likely to happen at the end of winter.
 This is all uncharted territory for me.
 I’ve never done a ketogenic diet or daily IF.
 Will I make it?
 Stay tuned.